discepoli/op-xy-drum-preset-builder/README.md

 2. Download this repository and place it somewhere for easy access.
 3. Create a new folder with your desired name for your drum preset
 4. Unzip the "blank_sample_sots.zip" file.
 Copy all of the sub-folders within it and paste them into the new folder you just created.
-5. Find the samples you want to add to your op-xy and place one of them in each folder (similar to how you would do on the op-z).
-The folders correspond to the keys on the op-xy's keyboard, so "__f" is the first key and "e" is the last key.
+5. Find the samples you want to add to your OP-XY and place one of them in each folder (similar to how you would do on the op-z).
+The folders correspond to the keys on the OP-XY's keyboard, so "__f" is the first key and "e" is the last key.
 6. In your terminal run the following
 ```
 python generate_drum_preset.py <path_to_preset_folder>
 ```
 7. It should output a folder called <name_of_your_preset>.preset, with all of your original samples and a file called `patch.json`.
-8. Drop the <name_of_your_preset>.preset folder into the presets > user folder on your op-xy
+8. Connect your OP-XY to your computer using mtp/field-kit.
+Drop the <name_of_your_preset>.preset folder into the `presets/user` folder on your OP-XY.
+9. Eject the OP-XY.
+10. Hit shift + instrument track and navigate to the user folder.
+Open up your new preset!

 ## Known Bugs